GarrisonParrish/Reminder/README.md

 - Add edit/delete reminder options

 ### Note:
-Added re library (regular expressions) so metadata entries can be separated with commas with or without a space following the comma.
-May be overkill and will likely slow down the program.

-### Note:
 in its current state, the app takes entry data, creates a Reminder object with this data, and writes to a .json file.
 Writing to a .json file involves converting the Reminder data back into a dictionary and then writing that dictionary.
 Currently it would be easier simply to create a dict and use that, but the Reminder object will come in handy when more features (edit, delete, sort) are added.

 ### Note: